200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-TheEmperorsdeathbythehandsofhiswives.md

 How does the emperor oppress your friends and family?
 What factor complicates your assassination plans?
 What skill have you mastered?
-What’s your part of the assassination plan?
+Whatâ€™s your part of the assassination plan?

-When you attempt something risky or sneaky, Terenghast’s player names a potential negative consequence, and so do you.
+When you attempt something risky or sneaky, Terenghastâ€™s player names a potential negative consequence, and so do you.
 Roll 3d6.

 When you use the skill you have mastered, you may reroll any 1s you choose.